cdelmoral/avit-sfdx/README.md

 <p align="center"><img src="images/demo.gif" alt="Demo" width="389"/></p>

-Custom theme for oh-my-zsh that expands avit, provided by default.
-It adds the configured `defaultusername` for `sfdx`.
+Custom theme for oh-my-zsh that expands on the default provided theme avit to add the configured `defaultusername` for `sfdx` in the prompt.

 ### Prerequisites